You are here

 - Training and education requirements for researchers who plan to submit IRB applications and reports.

 The SOPs or other policies or guidance developed by the administrative unit responsible for the IRB's operations must describe arrangements, if any, for compensating IRB chairs, members, and consultants for their IRB service.
 Liability coverage is a matter of institutional policy and is described in risk management policies.
-In brief, the University's self-insurance policies generally cover the actions of faculty, staff, students and non-affiliated volunteers performing authorized activities on behalf of the University (such as membership on an IRB).
+In brief, the University's self-insurance policies generally cover the actions of faculty, staff, trainees, and non-affiliated volunteers performing authorized activities on behalf of the University (such as membership on an IRB).
 These policies do not cover acts of willful misconduct or illegal activities.
 Nor do they cover losses for personal property or for personal injury of non-employees sustained while engaged in the authorized activities.

 The performance of each IRB chair, member, staff and regular consultant must be evaluated regularly.
 SOPs must: